Parameter inference and nonequilibrium identification for Markovian systems based on coarse-grained observations

 Hence the coarse-grained detailed balance condition is satisfied.
 On the other hand, since $\alpha\mathbf{1}^T = \alpha^1_1+\alpha^2_2+\alpha^2_3 = 1$, it follows from Eq. \eqref{identities} that

 Furthermore, it is easy to check that \cite{supp}

 Combining Eqs. \eqref{fm:alpha} and \eqref{fm:LSTM}, we immediately obtain

-Since $\alpha^1_1\geq 0$ and $\alpha^2_2+\alpha^2_3\geq 0$, the coarse-grained probability distribution condition is violated if and only if $\alpha^2_2\alpha^2_3<0$, which is obviously equivalent to Eq. \eqref{fm:criterion3}.
+Since $\alpha^1_1\geq0$ and $\alpha^2_2+\alpha^2_3\geq0$, the coarse-grained probability distribution condition is violated if and only if $\alpha^2_2\alpha^2_3 < 0$, which is obviously equivalent to Eq. \eqref{fm:criterion3}.

 We now compare our NESS criterion with the classical criterion based on autocorrelation functions.
 For any observable $\phi$, recall that the autocorrelation function of the system, $B_{\phi}(t) = \mathrm{Cov}(\phi(X_0),\phi(X_t))$, is defined as the steady-state covariance between $\phi(X_0)$ and $\phi(X_t)$.
 For coarse-grained observations, the observable $\phi$ is usually chosen as $\phi(x) = i$ for all $x\in A_i$.
-It is well known \cite{qian2003fundamental} that if the system is in equilibrium, then
+It is well-known \cite{qian2003fundamental} that if the system is in equilibrium, then

 where $-\ell_m<0$ are all nonzero eigenvalues of the generator matrix $Q$ and $c_m\ge 0$ are the coefficients (note that in the case, the autocorrelation function must be monotonic).
 Hence if there exists some $1\leq m\leq N-1$ such that any one of $\ell_m$ and $c_m$ is negative or not real, then the system must be in an NESS.
+Clearly, this NESS criterion is stronger than the criterion based on oscillatory or non-monotonic autocorrelation functions \cite{qian2000pumped}.

 In \cite{supp}, we have proved a stronger result --- if Eqs. \eqref{fm:criterion1} and \eqref{fm:criterion2} hold, then we also have $\ell_m>0$ and $c_m\geq 0$.
-This suggests that all NESS scenarios that can identified by the autocorrelation criterion can definitely be identified by our criterion; in other words, our NESS criterion is superior to the autocorrelation criterion.
-In particular, if there are two coarse-grained states ($n = 2$) with $|A_1| = 1$ and $|A_2| = N-1$, then the two criterions are equivalent; in this case, the number of sufficient statistics is $S = 2(N-1)$ and $\ell_1,\cdots,\ell_{N-1},c_1,\cdots,c_{N-1}$ is exactly a set of sufficient statistics \cite{supp}.
-For other coarse-grained partitionings, the two criterions are in general not equivalent and our criterion turns out to be much more powerful.
+This suggests that all NESS scenarios that can identified by the autocorrelation criterion can definitely be identified by our criterion; in other words, our NESS criterion is mathematically stronger than the autocorrelation criterion.
+In particular, if there are only two coarse-grained states ($n = 2$) with $|A_1| = 1$ and $|A_2| = N-1$, then the two criteria are equivalent; in this case, the number of sufficient statistics is $S = 2(N-1)$ and $\{\ell_1,\cdots,\ell_{N-1},c_1,\cdots,c_{N-1}\}$ is exactly a set of sufficient statistics \cite{supp}.
+For other coarse-grained partitionings, the two criteria are in general not equivalent and our criterion may extend the NESS region significantly beyond the one identified by the autocorrelation criterion.

+We stress that our NESS criterion is only a sufficient condition; there may be some NESS scenarios that fail to be detected by our criterion.
+However, we prove in the End Matter that for any three-state system with two coarse-grained states ($N = 3$ and $n = 2$), our criterion is also a necessary condition.
+In other words, if Eqs. \eqref{fm:criterion1} and \eqref{fm:criterion2} are both satisfied, then among all three-state systems having the same sufficient statistics $\Lambda_{A_iA_j}$, there must exist a system which is in equilibrium.

 Finally, as an example, we focus on a four-state fully connected system with two different coarse-grained partitionings (Fig. \ref{fig:heatmap}(a),(b)).
 The system has $12$ unknown parameters and we want to determine whether it is in an NESS.
 We first consider the partitioning of $A_1=\{1\}$ and $A_2=\{2,3,4\}$ (Fig. \ref{fig:heatmap}(a)).
 In this case, our criterion is equivalent to the autocorrelation criterion.
 Fig. \ref{fig:heatmap}(c) illustrates the NESS region in the parameter space that can be identified by our criterion, or equivalently, the autocorrelation criterion (shown in shaded blue) and the region that fails to be identified by the two criteria (shown in green).
 The red line shows the region of equilibrium states.
 In this case, NESS can only be detected in the parameter region far from the red line.